 • Visual aids: Items like charts, graphs, and images can help to clarify and illustrate your points.

-• Demonstration materials: If you are demonstrating a product or process, you will need to bring any materials or equipment necessary to do so.
+• Demonstration materials: If you are demonstrating a product or process, you will need to bring any necessary materials or equipment.

-• Marketing materials: If you represent a company or organisation, you should bring flyers, brochures, or business cards to share with attendees.
+• Marketing materials: If you represent a company or organization, you should bring flyers, brochures, or business cards to share with attendees.

-Presentation materials can also help you stay organised and on track during your presentation, and they can serve as a reference for you and your audience.
+Presentation materials can also help you stay organized and on track during your presentation.
+They can also serve as a reference for you and your audience.
 Additionally, having materials to refer to can help you appear more professional and credible to your audience.

 6. Attire